David Clelland: Personal life

 David Clelland married Maureen Potts on 31 March 1965 in Gateshead, with whom he had two children and four grandchildren.
-In 1998 they separated after Clelland had an affair with his secretary, Brenda Graham, who he later married in 2005.
+In 1998 they separated after Clelland had an affair with his secretary, Brenda Graham, whom he later married in 2005.
 Maureen Clelland died in May 2007.

 He also recorded the Alex Glasgow song "The Socialist ABC" on the CD From Tees to Tyne, saying "I've been singing this song as a party piece for years, but I was surprised and delighted when the people from The Northumbria Anthology asked me to record it".